supendi/validant/README.md

 };

 const validationRule = {
-    username: [stringMaxLen(20, "Username must be 20 characters or fewer.")]
+    username: [stringMaxLen(20, "Username must be 20 characters or fewer.")], };
-};
 ```

 This ensures that username does not exceed 20 characters in length.

 ### `stringMinLen<TObject>(minLen: number, errorMessage?: string)`